Vestibule (architecture): Ancient Rome

 In ancient Roman architecture, where the term originates, a vestibule (vestibulum) was a space that was sometimes present between the interior fauces of a building leading to the atrium and the street.
 Vestibules were common in ancient architecture.
 A Roman house was typically divided into two different sections: the first front section, or the public part, was introduced with a vestibule.
 These vestibules contained two rooms, which usually served as waiting rooms or a porters' lodge where visitors could get directions or information.
 Upon entering a Roman house or domus, one would have to pass through the vestibule before entering the fauces, which led to the atrium.

 The structure was a mixture between a modern hall and porch.

 Church architecture

+In the architecture of Christian churches, the vestibule is known as the narthex.
+In early Christian architecture, the vestibule replaced the more extravagant atrium or quadriporticus in favor of a more simplified area to house the vase of holy water.

 From the 5th century onward, churches of Eastern and Western Christianity utilized vestibules.

-In Roman Catholic and some Anglican churches, the vestibule is usually a spacious area which holds church information such as literature, pamphlets, and bulletin announcements, as well as holy water for worshippers.
-In Orthodox and Byzantine church architecture, the temple antechamber is more commonly referred to as an exonarthex.

-In early Christian architecture, the vestibule replaced the more extravagant atrium or quadriporticus in favor of a more simplified area to house the vase of holy water.
+In European Roman Catholic churches, the purpose of the vestibule was not to provide a resting place for penitents, but to deaden the noise from outside.
+In western Europe, it was generally a narrow, open antechamber with a sloping roof.
+In the East, especially in Syria, this antechamber was given a fine façade and flanked by two towers.

+In medieval Italy, the simple open chamber with sloping roof was common.
+North of the Alps, however, the vestibule developed into a projecting structure united with the main building, recalling the Syrian churches.
+The method of construction shown in the Palatine Chapel in Aachen, an ante-structure of several stories between the two western round towers, was adopted in the early Romanesque period, especially by the Cluniac monks.
+The Romanesque architecture also made use of a covered ante-structure placed before the west front.
+This style was first used on a large scale at Speyer Cathedral, where the vestibule has three stories.

+In Italy, the architecture of the Renaissance and of the Rococo style used the vestibule.
+Architect Leon Battista Alberti considered its use necessary on all occasions.
+The basilicas of Saint John Lateran and Santa Maria Maggiore received new porticoes, constructed as covered galleries (loggias) in two stories.
+The Carmelite church at Arezzo has a vestibule with columns built by Benedetto da Majano.